openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 User Data
 ****************

 Data for students is gathered during site registration, course enrollment, and as other activities, such as responding to a particular type of problem or joining a team, take place.

 .. contents::
   :local:
   :depth: 1

-.. note:: The Teams feature is in limited release.
-For more information, contact your edX partner manager.
-For Open edX sites, contact your system administrator.

 .. _auth_user: